TalaoDAO/sandbox-doc/docs/source/code_beacon.rst

 Get user data with no code
 --------------------------

-With no code you can have a look at all connexions : click on the Activity button bottom down to get the list of connexions and the data sent by the user.
+With no code you can have a look at all connexions : click on the Activity button bottom down to get the list of connexions and the data sent by users.
 You will get the address of your users.

 Get user data with a webhook
 -----------------------------

-If you want to receive the data in you rbackend, open a webhook and copy the URL of the webhook in the page.
+If you want to receive the data in your backend, create a webhook and copy the URL of the webhook in the page ("Webhook URL of your application").

-Below an example of a webhook in python with flask :
+Below an example of a webhook code in python :

 .. code-block:: python